 Accordingly, in the short term needs to rely on the oil revenue and this reliance is being channelled into public spending.
-The non-oil economy is growing, but at a slow place.
-Analysts are forecasting non-oil GDP to grow by 1.4% this year, compared to 1% in 2017.
-Even here, the non-government sector is coping relatively poorly.
-Analysts are forecasting non-oil private sector growth of 1.1%, this year, up from 0.7% last year.
 The reforms that have been pushed through to date have led to important changes aiding the economy.

 The opening up of the entertainment industry will create jobs for young locals and women driving makes it easier for millions more people to enter the workforce.
 Reforms to the financial markets have led indexing firms to bring the Saudi Stock Market (Tadawul) into the mainstream of the emerging markets universe which now assists to draw in many billions of investment dollars.
 A due enactment of law will encourage public-private partnerships to herald more foreign investment.
 The economic transformation that the KSA has embarked upon is complex and multidimensional and will certainly take time to turn around a non-oil serviced economy, although there have been recent positive signs, but it will remain in the short term with the support of oil revenues.

 On the other hand, the KSA was resilient in the previous recession in 2007/2008 on strong oil reserves and not only can the Saudi government be relied upon to step in to rescue troubled lenders, reliable institutions for procedural reasons but crucially, it can also afford to do so, although has suffered due to previous oil price declines and it has meant increased spending.

-Vision 2030 to diversify the economy from reliance on oil, has only just commenced and with a young and increasingly well-educated population, together with its own sovereign wealth fund, the Kingdom has many favourable factors to become a leading service sector economy in the region.
-Reform efforts include a reduction of subsidies on fuel and electricity and the implementation of a 5 per cent VAT back on 1st January 2018 and now has been hiked up to 15% as of 1st July 2020.
+Vision 2030 to diversify the economy from reliance on oil, has only just commenced in previous years and with a young and increasingly well-educated population, together with its own sovereign wealth fund, the Kingdom has many favourable factors to become a leading service sector economy in the region.

-The government is also striving to get women to play a greater role in the economy including allowing them to drive back in 2018.
-Wider reforms have been initiated by the government allowing for the entertainment industry to flourish with the opening of the first cinema in King Abdullah Financial District (KAFD) along with 4 VOX screens opening at Riyadh Park Mall.
+Reform efforts include a reduction of subsidies on fuel and electricity and the implementation of a 5 per cent VAT back on 01 January 2018 which increased to 15 per cent VAT as of 01 July 2020.
+The government is also striving to get women to play a greater role in the economy including recently allowing them to drive back in 2019.
+Wider reforms have been initiated by the government allowing for the entertainment industry to flourish with the opening of the first cinema in King Abdullah

+Financial District (KAFD) along with 4 VOX screens opening at Riyadh Park Mall.
 The cinema entertainment is spurred on by Public Investment Fund (PIF) in collaboration with AMC Cinemas and led by the Development and Investment Entertainment Company (DIEC), a wholly owned subsidiary of PIF.
 With an objective of 30 to 40 cinemas in approximately 15 cities in Saudi Arabia over the next five years, and 50 to 100 cinemas in about 25 Saudi cities by 2030.

-As part of wider reforms to overhaul the economy and to allow for deep rooted diversification, the PIF have initiated plans to bolster the entertainment industry by forming ambitious plans such as the following:
+As part of wider reforms to overhaul the economy and to allow for deep rooted diversification, the Public Investment Fund (PIF) have initiated plans to bolster the tourism / entertainment industry by forming ambitious plans such as the following: